 No-Fault Divorce in Australian Legal System goes to the process of consent first before any litigation may commence.
 This means that the parties, with regard to their property settlement, may stipulate and agree to almost any terms and/or conditions which they may settle upon and on the off chance that they fail to a property settlement, the court can decide on the said matter in accordance to the legal principles laid down in the Family Law Act 1975 (Cth).

-Settlement process is important since it will mitigate the expenses and time for a Property Settlement in a Divorce can be effected.
-In the same manner, this Settlement Process can be treated as a precursor to measure expedite the court proceedings since the parties will be laying their demands and concerns before the actual hearing and proceedings in the Courts of Law.
+The settlement process is important since it will mitigate the expenses and time for a Property Settlement in a Divorce can be affected.
+In the same manner, this Settlement Process can be treated as a precursor to measuring expedite the court proceedings since the parties will be laying their demands and concerns before the actual hearing and proceedings in the Courts of Law.

-Assets pertain to those properties acquired during the course of the Marriage and it can include real properties and personal properties.
-It includes stocks, shares, retirement benefits or superannuation, jewelleries, cars and any other items or things which are owned by both parties together.
-Liabilities on the other hand include debt, mortgage, loan and its other forms.
+Assets pertain to those properties acquired during the Marriage and it can include real properties and personal properties.
+It includes stocks, shares, retirement benefits or superannuation, jewellery, cars and any other items or things which are owned by both parties together.
+Liabilities, on the other hand, include debt, mortgage, loan and its other forms.

-Contributions will include wage or salary, gift, inheritance, child care and other things that both parties may have given during the course of their marriage.
+Contributions will include wage or salary, gift, inheritance, child care and other things that both parties may have given during their marriage.